m-a-h-e/m-a-h-e.github.io/deep_q_networks.md

 - double (target and behavior networks)
   - prevents "tail chasing" / oscillating policy
   - stabilizes learning process

+To stabilize the training process, two independent networks are used for policy execution and policy optimization.
+The algorithm - once in a while - switches the function of the networks, or copies the optimized policy parameters into the policy execution network, to keep both of them up-to-date.

 ## Dueling Network Architecture